wallabag/docker/README.md

 ## Redis

-To use redis with a linked redis container with the name `redis` is needed and none of the `REDIS` environmental variables are needed:
+To use redis with a Docker link, a redis container with the name `redis` is needed and none of the `REDIS` environmental variables are needed:

  ```
 $ docker run -p 6379:6379 --name redis redis:alpine